tomordonez/tomordonez.github.io/_posts/2017-09-10-generate-random-number-linux.md

   - /generate-random-number-linux.html
 categories: [Linux]
 image: assets/images/3.jpg
-tags: [linux, coding, random number]
+tags: [linux, bash, random number]
 ---

 Follow this tutorial to generate a random number with Linux and Bash.